pike00/pike00/README.md

 ### Hi there 👋

-I'm Will, a physician and researcher at [@atroposhealth](https://github.com/atroposhealth), working at the intersection of clinical medicine and informatics.
-I build tools that turn clinical data into research-grade evidence.
+I'm Will, a physician, researcher, and Clinical AI Informaticist at [Suki AI](www.suki.ai).
+I work across clinical medicine, data science, and AI engineering, with a focus on building and evaluating AI tools for healthcare.
+Previously, I was Director of Medical Informatics and Innovation at Atropos Health, where I built tools that turn clinical data into research-grade evidence.
+My interests include clinical AI evaluation, LLMs and agents, research automation, and open-source tooling.

-**Director of Medical Informatics**

-- Building tools for real-world evidence, health outcomes, and translational research
-- Interested in medical informatics, research automation, AI/LLMs in medicine, and open-source tooling for academic workflows

 #### A few projects I'm proud of